 PHOTO: An Iraqi Soldier patrols in the Rusafa district, Baghdad, Iraq, 21 February 2007.
-(U.S. Army / SGT Curt Cashour, MNC-I Public Affairs) improvised explosive devices (SVBIEDs), suicidevest improvised explosive devices (SVIEDs), and other means to kill as many civilians as possible.
+(U.S. Army/SGT Curt Cashour, MNC-I Public Affairs)

+A key part of the groups' strategy to achieve their end state involves the Iraqi population.
+Some groups, such as Jaysh Al Mahdi, promote themselves as the protectors of a certain segment of the population (Sunni and Shi'a).
+This is a classic insurgency strategy.
+Other groups, such as AQI, target certain segments of the population along sectarian lines by using suicide vehicle-borne improvised explosive devices (SVBIEDs), suicidevest improvised explosive devices (SVIEDs), and other means to kill as many civilians as possible.
 The lethal targeting of civilians is intended to terrorize the population, demonstrate the government's and Iraqi Security Forces' (ISF) inability to protect the people, and, most importantly, provoke a violent response along sectarian lines.
-To some extent, it has worked, creating a cycle of violence that continues to destabilize the country and prevent the government from building the capacity and setting the conditions that will eventually lead to self-reliance.
+To some extent, it has worked, creating a cycle of violence that continues to destabilize the country and prevent the government from building the capacity and setting the conditions that will eventually lead to selfreliance.
 This cycle of violence poses the biggest problem to the coalition as it attempts to achieve its desired goal of stability in Iraq.